orhanemree/aldrin/docs/DOCUMENTATION.md

 * Parameters:
   - `ac`: `Aldrin_Canvas`
   - `filename`: `char[]`: filename of the ppm file
-* ⚠ Note: This function is not only available with `WASM`.
+* ⚠ Note: This function is not available with `WASM`.
 * Example:
 ```c
 aldrin_save_ppm(ac, "output.ppm");